Updated: Mar 9

 Thanks to a capable crew and fortunate circumstances, the aircraft landed safely back at Denver with no injuries reported both on the ground and in the aircraft.

-This article attempts to produce some more in depth documentary information about the background of the incident and its airworthiness aspects:
+This article attempts to produce some more in depth documentary information about the backgrounds of the incident and its airworthiness aspects:

-See below the type certificate for more info.
+See below the type certificates for more info.

 Couple of factual remarks: